yitzamm/Jenkins-SonarQube-Docker/README.md

 This project demonstrates a complete CI/CD pipeline using Jenkins integrated with SonarQube for code quality analysis and Docker for application deployment, all running on AWS EC2 infrastructure.

-The pipeline retrieves application code from a GitHub repository, performs a SonarQube static code analysis, and if the quality checks pass, automatically deploys the application by building a Docker image and running a container on a remote server.
+Jenkins retrieves application code from a GitHub repository, performs a SonarQube static code analysis, and if the quality checks pass, automatically deploys the application by building a Docker image and running a container on a remote server.

 The environment was built using three separate EC2 instances to simulate a distributed DevOps architecture:
 - Jenkins Server – CI/CD orchestration and pipeline execution